 Checking the Prefix or Suffix radio button will provide another dialog box to select or enter text to add to the filename of the copy.
 There are two predefined texts, but you can enter your own text if preferred as shown in the third of the following sequence of illustrations.

 The dialog also allows for the creation of numbered backups.
 If the 'Add number' check box is selected, the backups will be sequentially numbered.
-If this option is not selected then the backup is replaced by the subsequent backup.
-By using this function it is possible to create a sequence of all the saved versions of the document.
+By using this function it is possible to create a sequence of all the saved versions of a particular document.
 The number in the dialog is the next sequential number.

 Click 'Continue' to conventionally save the document.
 The document will be saved, however if there is a problem with the path associated with the backup location e.g. the removable drive is not present or the folder has been deleted, the copy will not be created and you will see a warning message explaining the nature of the problem.